ackertyson/dock-ops/README.md

 ...to see all of them for the current project+mode.

+Aliases can also override `dock-ops` built-in commands, so if you don't like one of the default commands, you can formulate your own version.

+If you want to delete an alias, use the `-d` flag:

+`dock -d previously-created-alias-name`

 ## Native pass-thru

 Want to use a `docker`/`docker-compose`/`docker-machine` command that isn't